operand/agency/README.md

 `everything` to set up a basic chat room to interface with other systems and not use Agents at all!

-So, `everything` is very much a compliment to Agent toolchains and is intended to enable agents to safely integrate with _any_ system imaginable.
+So, `everything` is very much a compliment to agent libraries and is intended to enable agents to safely integrate with _any_ system imaginable.